-International beach volleyball action will once again grace the stunning Florida coast between February 27th and March 4th 2018 where the world’s greatest players will gather to fight for the first Major Series title of the season.
+International beach volleyball action will once again grace the stunning Florida coast between 5th - 10th February 2019 where the world’s greatest players will gather to fight for the first Major Series title of the season.

 Of course, we are no strangers to the Fort Lauderdale, with World Tour Finals held in the city in 2015.
 And given its great success and packed capacity crowds, it felt a no brainer to return to this beautiful part of the United States to kick-start another busy season of digging and diving on the sand.